Rankini Temple, Jadugora

 Rankini Mandir, also known as Kapadgadi Ghat Rankini Mandir is a temple situated in Rohinibera village of Bansila Gram Panchayat in Potka block, near Jadugora, Jamshedpur in Jharkhand in India.
 It is located near the Hata-Jadugora State Highway.
-The stone that is the murthi is believed to be a physical incarnation of Goddess Kali.
+The stone that is the murthi is believed to be a physical incarnation of Goddess Rankini.
 It is widely believed that during ancient times, people travelling through the dense forest used to worship at the Rankini Devi temple for their protection and well being.

 History

 It is said about Maa Rankini temple that Goddess Rankini is seated in a stone and is still awake today.
 Rankini Temple was established during 1947-50, at present, the place where the mother is worshipped has been established.
 Mata Rankini used to reside in the Kapadgadi valley situated next to the drain passing below the main temple.
 Mother was in the form of a stone in a bond.
 It is said that Goddess Rankini came in a dream to a person named Dinbandhu Singh and told about herself being in the form of a stone.
 The Goddess also told in his dream that she needs worship and he would worship her.
 From that day onwards, Dinbandhu Singh started worshipping in that rock with vermilion and a colored cloth.
 A few years after that, the mother gave a divine dream to Dinbandhu and asked him to establish a place where the general public could also reach and worship Mata Rankini.